Prospective graduate students

-Graduate students have the flexibility to customize their program of study by selecting courses from a wide variety of areas, including:
+Graduate students have the flexibility to customize their program of study by selecting courses from a wide variety of areas.

-In addition to these regular offerings, our faculty also routinely offer specialized seminars, providing students with learning opportunities in cutting-edge areas and state-of-the-art expertise.
+In addition to these regular offerings, our faculty also routinely offer specialized courses, providing students with learning opportunities in cutting-edge areas and state-of-the-art expertise.

-Doctoral students and master’s students in the thesis option of our degrees work closely with their faculty mentors to conduct high-impact, innovative research in a variety of areas, with a cross-cutting emphasis on understanding problems and engineering solutions that lead to benefits in human and environmental health.
+Doctoral students and master’s students in the Master of Science in Mechanical Engineering degrees work closely with their faculty mentors to conduct high-impact, innovative research in a variety of areas, with a cross-cutting emphasis on understanding problems and engineering solutions.

 Flagstaff offers an ideal, scenic environment for living and learning.
 With a four-season climate, amazing landscapes, and ample sunshine, you’ll discover outdoor adventures unlike anywhere else in the United States.